sebavolta/frontend-nanodegree-mobile-portfolio/views/readme.md

 	- Removed display rule.
 - in js/main.js I removed the inline width of the pizza images container and added the class 'pizza-resize' to each image.
+- I compressed the pizza.png image.

 #Resize optimizations:
+- I added a global 'pizzaResizeItems' var to store all the pizzas items and be available in resizing functions.
 - I generated the function 'animationSize' that calls the 'requestAnimationFrame' before calling the 'changePizzaSizes', to be sure the change will apply during the refreshing of the browser.